ajcr/ajcr.github.io/_posts/2019-12-1-Using-J-to-approximate-pi.md

 1.79176 1.60944 1.38629 1.09861 0.693147
 ```

 Finally, we want to stack these logarithms in a tower and evaluate the result.
 In J, the dyadic verb [`^`](https://code.jsoftware.com/wiki/Vocabulary/hat) is used to raise the left-hand argument to the power of the right-hand argument.
-As we have seen, J expressions are right-associative so `x ^ y ^ z` will be treated as $x ^ {y ^ z}}$.
+As we have seen, J expressions are right-associative so `x ^ y ^ z` will be treated as $x ^ {y ^ z}$.

 We want to stick `^` between each element of our array.
 We do this by using the adverb `/` again to modify `^` and produce the new verb `^/` to operate on the array: